WingsMaker/telepot/README.md

 # telepot - Python framework for Telegram Bot API

 ## Original author Nikola no longer maintaining this library.
-KH is maintaining it for the support for OmniMentor.
+KH is maintaining it for the support of new telegram UI.

 ### [Introduction »](http://telepot.readthedocs.io/en/latest/)
 ### [Reference »](http://telepot.readthedocs.io/en/latest/reference.html)